 His main administrative role is as Admissions Tutor.
 If you have any questions about applying to Leicester don't hesitate to get in touch.

 Research students and topics for supervision

 I teach on and contribute to a range of modules at both undergraduate and postgraduate level.
-My principal role, however, is co-ordinating three campus based modules.
+My principal role, however, is co-ordinating campus based modules.

 In addition I also co-ordinate a distance learning module.